Juilliard School: Performing ensembles

 The Juilliard School has a variety of ensembles, including chamber music, jazz, orchestras, and vocal/choral groups.
 Juilliard's orchestras include the Juilliard Orchestra, the Juilliard Chamber Orchestra, the Wind Orchestra, the New Juilliard Ensemble, the Juilliard Theatre Orchestra, and the Conductors' Orchestra.
 The Axiom Ensemble is a student directed and managed group dedicated to well-known 20th-century works.

 Established in 2003, the Juilliard Electric Ensemble allows all students to use multi-media technology to produce and perform works.
 The ensemble has performed works that incorporate new technology by many contemporary composers.

 In addition, Juilliard resident ensembles, which feature faculty members, perform frequently at the school.
-These groups include the Juilliard String Quartet and the American Brass Quintet, which are leading American ensembles that perform throughout the United States and abroad.
+These groups include the Juilliard String Quartet and the American Brass Quintet, which are American ensembles that perform throughout the United States and abroad.

 Notable people

 Alumni

-Over the years, Julliard alumni have contributed significantly to the arts and culture.
+Over the years, Juilliard alumni have contributed significantly to the arts and culture.
 Collectively, they have won numerous awards nationally and internationally, including more than 300 Grammy, Oscar, Emmy, and Tony Awards.
-Juilliard alumni include principal players and concertmasters of several major orchestras in the country.
+Juilliard alumni include principal players and concertmasters of several symphony orchestras such as the New York Philharmonic, the Chicago Symphony Orchestra, the Philadelphia Orchestra and the Berlin Philharmonic.
 Other graduates have led international careers as soloists, playing with orchestras worldwide.
 Juilliard alumni are the recipients of over 16 Pulitzer Prizes and 12 National Medals of Arts.
 Alumni have represented the United States as cultural ambassadors for the arts and include U.N. messengers of peace.

 Faculty

+Juilliard has over 350 college faculty members.
+Present and past faculty have included Pulitzer Prize, Presidential Medal of Freedom and Grammy Lifetime Achievement Award recipients, as well as members of the American Academy of Arts and Sciences and the American Philosophical Society.
+Since Peter Mennin's presidency, the school regularly offers master classes with various professional artists and its own faculty members.
+Past guest artists for these classes have included Leonard Bernstein, Herbert von Karajan, Arthur Rubinstein, Maria Callas, Luciano Pavarotti, Murray Perahia, András Schiff, Joyce DiDonato, Yannick Nézet-Séguin, Renée Fleming, Robert Levin, and Steven Isserlis, among others.